klassijs/klassijs-astellen/README.md

 # Klassijs-astellen

-Control all Global and Environment variables used in the Klassi-JS framework.
+Control all the Global and Environment variables used in the Klassi-JS framework.

 ## Installation